Putnam-Lab/Lab_Management/Bioinformatics_&_Coding/Unity.md

 The [Unity docs are super helpful](https://docs.unity.rc.umass.edu/documentation/).
 They give advice on how to use Unity, but also best practices for using high performance computing in general.
 I will reference these docs a lot below.

-Intro to Unity [Powerpoint](https://its.uri.edu/wp-content/uploads/Intro-to-Bioinformatics-on-Unity-I.pdf) from URI HPC
+Intro to Unity [Powerpoint](https://its.uri.edu/wp-content/uploads/Intro-to-Bioinformatics-on-Unity-I.pdf) and [Video](https://docs.unity.rc.umass.edu/events/2024/spring-onboarding/) from URI HPC

 We also have URI-specific Unity docs [here](https://its.uri.edu/research-computing/using-unity/)